About Friends

 Diagnostics Partnerships Portfolio

-Diagnostic tests play a crucial role in developing oncology drugs and determining the best treatment options for cancer patients.
+Diagnostic tests play a crucial role in supporting the development of oncology drugs and determining the best treatment options for cancer patients.
 It’s important that these tests are reliable and consistent across the industry.

-Friends Diagnostics Partnerships Portfolio focuses on standardizing these tests by generating evidence to understand variability, ensuring that different testing methods provide accurate and consistent results for patients.
+Friends Diagnostics Harmonization Portfolio focuses on promoting alignment of these tests by generating evidence to understand their variability, ensuring that different testing methods provide accurate and consistent results for patients.

 Digital Pathology Project

-Friends’ Digital PATH Project aims to assess the level of variability in digital pathology platforms that analyze HER2 in breast cancer.
-Understanding the level of variability in outputs from different models that were established using AI can support alignment and is a foundational step forward in applying AI to improve patient outcomes in cancer care.
+Friends’ Digital PATH Project aims to assess the level of variability in digital pathology platforms that analyze HER2 in breast cancer using a common set of samples.
+Understanding the level of variability in outputs from different models that were established using AI can support alignment and inform the use of reference sets to evaluate performance, providing a foundational step forward in applying AI to improve patient outcomes in cancer care.

 Founded in 1996 by Ellen Sigal and Marlene Malek, Friends is committed to creating and implementing policies ensuring patients receive the best treatments in the fastest and safest way possible.
 We convene the right people at the right time to put forth revolutionary yet realistic ideas.